-FRS 109 requires the Group and the Company to record expected credit losses on all of its loans and receivables, either on a 12-month or lifetime basis.
-The Group and the Company expects to apply the simplified approach and record lifetime expected losses on all trade receivables.
+SFRS(I) 9 requires the Group to record expected credit losses on all of its loans and receivables, either on a 12-month or lifetime basis.
+The Group expects to apply the simplified approach and record lifetime expected losses on all trade receivables.
+The Group and Company expect an increase in impairment for trade and other receivables but the impact is not expected to be material as at 1 July 2018.